sayo-hs/heftia/README.md

 Hefty trees, proposed by the above paper, are extensions of free monads, allowing for a straightforward treatment of higher-order effects.

-This library provides Heftier monads and Freer monads, encoded into data types in several ways to enable tuning in pursuit of high performance.
+This library provides Heftia monads and Freer monads, encoded into data types in several ways to enable tuning in pursuit of high performance.

 ## Your contributions are welcome!